VerPlaPoS

 Short description

-The aim of this work package is to obtain a general overview of the occurrence and use of plastics (especially intermediate packaging) in the supply chains for textiles, with a focus on functional textiles and men’s fashion, and foodstuffs.
-The aim is to investigate the areas in which the use of plastic is necessary and where it can be reduced or avoided.
-Thus, there are various possibilities within the value chains to reduce or avoid the use of plastics, e.g. by optimizing the transport packaging systems between the individual stations.
+The aim of this work package was to obtain a general overview of the occurrence and use of plastics (especially intermediate packaging) in the supply chains for textiles, with a focus on functional textiles and men’s fashion, and foodstuffs.
+The aim was to investigate the areas in which the use of plastic is necessary and where it could be reduced or avoided.
+Thus, there were various possibilities within the value chains to reduce or avoid the use of plastics, e.g. by optimizing the transport packaging systems between the individual stations.

 WP 5 Development and provision of alternative packaging options